alin2025/BigDataETL/coins/README.md

 5. **Access the Services**:

     Depending on the services defined in your `docker-compose.yaml`, you can now access them via their respective ports.
 For example:
-    - If you have a web application, you can visit `http://localhost:PORT` in your browser.
+    - If you have a web application, you can visit `http://localhost:PORT` in your browser, for example:
+    - kafdrop >> localhost:9003
+    - kibana >> localhost:5601
+    - airflow >> localhost:8082
-    - If you have a database service, you can connect to it using the defined ports in your `docker-compose.yaml`.
+    - If you have a database service, you can connect to it using the DBeaver ports in your `docker-compose.yaml`:
+    -     postgres:5432
+    -     mariadb:3306

 6. **Shut Down the Containers**: